Home

 One brand of Scotch that appears quite popular with the locals is "100 Pipers" (or "cien peepairs", as the natives pronounce it).

 My favourite whisky used to be Famous Grouse and that's available in Tenerife bars, too.
-(Plus it's got a good series of adverts on the TV at Christmas.)
+(Plus it's got a good series of adverts on British TV at Christmas.)

 Gin